yifeihuang/pandas_exploration_util/README.md

     + [X-Y plot](#x-y-plot)

 ## Overview
 Pandas Data Exploration utility is an interactive, notebook based library for quickly profiling and exploring the shape of data and the relationships between data.
+Using existing APIs from IpyWidget, Plot.ly, and Pandas, it creates a flexible point and click widget that allows the user to easily explore and visualize the dataset.

 ## Installation
 ```